HCIML/hciml.github.io/about.md

 comments: true
 ---

-This website emerged from my idea to boil down simple topics in Machine Learning to articles which can be portably read accompanying a good cup of *Coffee* or *Latte Macchiato* and a cookie, or whatever is the day's choice in the spirit of Swedish *fika* tradition.
+This website is the result of my idea to boil down simple topics in Machine Learning to articles which can be portably read accompanying a good cup of *Coffee* or *Latte Macchiato* and a cookie, or whatever is the day's choice in the spirit of Swedish *fika* tradition.

 To achieve this I outsourced the mathematical proofs and elementary concepts to be looked up in the respective literature.
 Basic mathematical understanding is a prerequisite.
 At this point I would like to encourage you to make use of my teaching scripts which can be found in the section Resources.